net-daemon/docs/docs/v3/extensions/mqttEntityManager.md

 **A humidity sensor with availability and custom unit-of-measurement**

 This example creates a sensor that uses "up" and "down" to mark its availability, and records the level of rain in terms of milimetres per hour.
-It takes advantage of the Availability payloads and a custom additional-config.
+It takes advantage of the Availability payloads, a specific device class ("humidity") and a custom additional-config.

 Finally, we set the sensor as being available and record three different measures.